MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-elk.md

 ## Create an Elasticsearch on Azure instance

-Elasticsearch (Elastic Cloud) for Azure is an Azure Native ISV Services you can get from Azure Marketplace and deploy with the Azure portal.
-Azure Native ISV Services enables you to easily provision, manage, and tightly integrate independent software vendor (ISV) software and services on Azure.
+Elastic Cloud (Elasticsearch) for Azure is an Azure Native ISV Services you can get from Azure Marketplace and deploy with the Azure portal.
+Azure Native ISV Services enable you to easily provision, manage, and tightly integrate independent software vendor (ISV) software and services on Azure.
 Elastic Cloud - Azure Native ISV Service is developed and managed by Microsoft and Elastic.
 You create, provision, and manage Elastic resources through the Azure portal.
 Elastic owns and runs the SaaS application including the Elastic accounts created.
+For an overview of Elastic Cloud (Elasticsearch) see [What is Elastic Cloud (Elasticsearch) - An Azure Native ISV Service?](/azure/partner-solutions/elastic/overview).

 ### Create Elastic on Azure

-Follow [QuickStart: Get started with Elastic](/azure/partner-solutions/elastic/create) to create an Elastic application.
+To create an Elastic application, follow the steps in [QuickStart: Get started with Elastic](/azure/partner-solutions/elastic/create).

-1. Visit the main page for [Elastic Cloud (Elasticsearch) – An Azure Native ISV Service](https://portal.azure.com/#browse/Microsoft.Elastic%2Fmonitors).
-1. Select **Create**.
+In the first step of the section **Create resource** use the following substitutions:

 1. In the **Basics** blade, under **Plan Details**:

   1. For **Resource group**, fill in a unique resource group name.
 This tutorial uses `elkrg1030`.